When you live somewhere long enough, the culture begins to rub off on you.

 During my seven years of living abroad, I’ve come to realize that life in Croatia has changed me.
 When I look back at some of my American habits, I sometimes find it hard to believe that some of the things I felt like I couldn’t live without are not even part of my life anymore.

-I’ve picked up some new habits while living in Croatia, and some of them are actually for the best!
+I’ve picked up several new habits while living in Croatia, and a few of them are actually for the best!

-If you are interested in learning more about life in Croatia, then keep reading to learn about the 5 American habits I lost after moving abroad.
+If you are interested in learning more about life in Croatia, then keep reading to discover the 5 American habits I lost after moving abroad.